 Iasi’s communist past

 Iasi is a small, but nice city that is the product of the communist regime.
-Farms were confiscated and peasants were given appartments in newly built Soviet flats.
-Industrial zones were created and flourished.
-But as soon as the regime fell most factories were abandoned.
+During Caecescu farms were confiscated and peasants were given appartments in newly built Soviet flats.
+Industrial zones were created and Iasi flourished.
+However, as soon as the regime fell most factories were abandoned.

 Nowadays, Iasi is a student city with a young and trendy atmosphere.
 The mix of Soviet architecture, old medieval churches and green parks make it definetly worth a visit and not less interesting than other cities in Romania.

 Progress in Iasi Romania

 On a personal note my visit to Iasi also showed me how much Romania progressed and how much travel has changed in general.
 Romania was my first trip abroad without my parents.
 18 years ago it wasn’t yet part of the European Union and in fact, the Euro did not even exist.

 I had to change Dutch guilders into German marks that I had to change in Romanian lei.
 Travelling by train was still the cheapest way to go, even though you had to cross no less than 4 borders with corrupt border guards.

 Without internet I waved my parents goodbye at the train station and promised them I would make one costly phonecall.
 To my friends I would send postcards that would likely arrive long after I was already back in the Netherlands.
 There I had to bring my films to the local photoshop and eagerly wait for my pictures.

 Coming back to Romania after 18 years things couldn’t have been more different.
 Not only can I enter the country without a single passport control, I also have immediate access to my pictures that I can share instantly with my family back home.

 Romania itself has also changed tremendously and is no longer the impoverished country with a dark past.
 The European Union has been kind to Romania and the Palas Mall in Iasi is proof of Romania’s incredible development in the last decades.